-With our new Health & Wellness Center expansion, private memory care suites and welcoming gathering places are designed to offer the kind of effective and compassionate care that your loved one deserves.
+With our new Health Center expansion, private memory care suites and welcoming gathering places are designed to offer the kind of effective and compassionate care that your loved one deserves.
 Our Gold Seal health center will now offer Alzheimer’s care and dementia care to seniors in Longwood, Florida – continuing the commitment to quality care that has awarded our health services the coveted Florida Gold Seal from the Governor’s Panel on Excellence in Long-Term Care.

 Our state-of-the-art memory care facility will provide valuable resources and specialized programming, but that’s not where our care starts.
 We start by getting to know the individual.